akiraandy/TTTReact/README.md

-# Tic Tac Toe in React that interfaces with my Java Server
+# Tic Tac Toe in React that interfaces with my Kotlin App

 ### To run: